Arcvyntech/Arcvyntech/README.md

 ## Commitment

-We are committed to building technologies that are secure, scalable, and future-ready—helping organizations navigate change with confidence and create opportunities for growth.
+We are committed to building technologies that are secure, scalable, and future-ready helping organizations navigate change with confidence and create opportunities for growth.

 ---